xAspro/Master-Thesis-Codes/README.md

 2. **Documentation and Code Comments**
    - Partial documentation has been added across several files to clarify functionality and data flow.
    - Some sections still contain redundant or commented-out code blocks retained from intermediate testing stages.
 These can be cleaned or consolidated as development continues.
+   - Full documentation can be added in future development phases to ensure consistency and maintainability.

 3. **Mixture-Model Framework Integration**
    - Implemented a mixture model following the approach of *Hogg et al., “Data Analysis Recipes: Fitting a Model to Data”* to handle unknown uncertainties and systematic effects in luminosity function fitting.